 If the bias is well-chosen and realistic, generalizability of the fitted model will be improved.
 In other words: we can buy predictive power by assumption.
 If the bias is not well chosen (i.e., our assumptions are too unrealistic), predictive accuracy and generalizability will obviously suffer.

 In the next section, we wish to illustrate the flexibility and predictive performance of several statistical learning techniques through an empirical example.
 The predictive (validity) question is: To what extent do responses on a measure of vocational preferences predict the type of university major completed.
 However, the prediction question itself is not our prime interest.
-Instead, we wish to use it to illustrate more general principles of flexibility, dimensionality, overfitting and interpretability in prediction problems in psychological assessment.
+Instead, we wish to use it to illustrate the more general principles of flexibility, dimensionality, overfitting and interpretability in prediction problems, in psychological assessment.

 Empirical illustration